Lila's Forensic Pathway

 Main risk

-The program identity is more specialized early, so if she later wants broader STEM repositioning, Penn State may feel more flexible.
+The program identity is more specialized early, so Penn State may still feel stronger if the priority is broader academic optionality.

 Scholarship and Cost